 Fundamental to the MPEG-DASH protocol is the manifest or MPD (Media Presentation Description) that is created when the media is packaged and prepared for transmission via DASH.

-In this edition of the Hitchhiker’s Guide to MPEG-DASH, we dig into the DASH Media Presentation Description (MPD), as defined in ISO/IEC 23009-1.
+In this edition of the guide to MPEG-DASH, we dig into the DASH Media Presentation Description (MPD), as defined in ISO/IEC 23009-1.
 The goal is to give you a better understanding of the different parts of a DASH MPD, what they’re used for, and how they work.